 As both fig and rhubarb are low in pectin, some form of added pectin is necessary.
-I used some jamsetta I found lurking at the back of the pantry so I used that.
+I found some jamsetta lurking at the back of the pantry so I used that.

 Rhubarb and Fig Jam.